-Microsoft Word has lots of features.
 If you are like many people, you know just enough to get by.
 After all, it is easy to get started using Word without learning every little detail.
-The rub is you are overlooking tips that will save you a lot of time and frustration.
-Why keep working so hard?
+The rub is you are making your life more difficult.

 Here are 15 of Word’s most commonly overlooked, time-saving features.

 Microsoft Word’s ruler is an easy-to-use tool for adjusting page margins, indents, and tabs.
 To show the ruler, go to the Ribbon, View tab, Show group, Ruler selection box.
-(With Word 2010 and prior versions, you also can click on the tiny View Ruler icon directly above the vertical scroll bar at the right of the document.)
-Clicking the Ruler selection box places rulers at the top and along the left of the document window.
+(With Word 2010 and prior versions, you also can click on the tiny View Ruler icon at the right of the document above the vertical scroll bar.)
+Clicking the Ruler selection box places one ruler at the top and another ruler along the left of the document window.